Journal

 Platforms like Tamara, Tabby, and STC Pay have all hit unicorn status, signaling strong investor confidence and massive consumer uptake.
 From buy-now-pay-later to digital wallets, fintech is being fast-tracked by supportive regulations from the Saudi Central Bank.
 Even emerging areas like crypto compliance (regtech) are gaining traction.

-Consumer behavior in Saudi is increasingly digital—especially after COVID-19.
+Consumer behavior in Saudi is increasingly digital.
 Startups are meeting this demand with everything from on-demand grocery apps to large-scale online marketplaces.
-Ninja, a grocery delivery startup, recently hit a $1.5B valuation after raising $250M.
-Meanwhile, digital supply-chain innovation, food delivery platforms, and last-mile logistics continue to attract major backing.
+Digital supply-chain innovation, food delivery platforms, retail operations tools, and last-mile logistics continue to attract attention because they connect directly to consumer demand and operating efficiency.

 4. Healthtech & Edtech